Nvctrapedro/my-dotfiles/README.md

 needed packages=
-waybar hyprland kitty dolphin wofi firefox swaybg
+waybar hyprland kitty dolphin wofi firefox swaybg xdg-portal-hyprland

+also i need to remind myself to add the guru repository and the Wayland-desktop to my Portage